ericmatte/ad-media-lights-sync/README.md

 - Realtime RGB lights color synchronization with the thumbnail of a media player
 - Extract most relevant colors from a picture and assign them to lights
 - Always creates great matching moody ambiances
-- Change all configured lights color at the same time (using multi-threading)
+- Change all configured lights color at the same time using multithreading
+- Prevent lights synchronization based on a state condition from your Home Assistant

 ## Installation

-Download the `media_lights_sync` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `media_lights_sync` module.
+Use [HACS](https://hacs.xyz/) or download the `media_lights_sync` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `media_lights_sync` module.

 ## Prerequisites